RomanRedkovskiy/CryptocurrencyTelegramBot/README.md

 The following commands are available to you:
   /start - start the bot
   /help - help menu
-  /percentage - change percentage change to notify
+  /percentage - change percentage to notify
   /all - receive all cryptocurrency data

 User and Cryptocurrency tables in database